Somewhere on Tour: Background

+Somewhere on Tour was the official tour held in support of their 1986 album Somewhere in Time.
+It was also the band’s first tour since their grueling World Slavery Tour which was picked on by lead singer Bruce Dickinson for being long.
+Due to this the band cut down this tour and booked 157 shows 32 less than the World Slavery Tour.
+The tour also seen Iron Maiden play at the prestigious Budokan venue in Japan for the first time.

-The Somewhere on Tour production was the most ambitious to date.
-The band used seven or eight 45 foot articulated trucks packed with over 100 tons of equipment, three crowd buses for 60 people and two nightliners for five musicians.
-The band-owned customized Turbosound system was probably the biggest in the world used indoors.
+The Somewhere on Tour production was more ambitious than their previous tours.
+The band used seven or eight 45 foot articulated trucks which held over 100 tons of equipment, three crowd buses for 60 people and two nightliners for five musicians.
 Total power (PA and stage monitors) was estimated at 180.000 watts.
-The vast and flexible lighting rig held over 1100 lamps hanged over futuristic stage set including flying space ships, inflatable props, laser guns, pyrotechnics, hydraulic stands, backdrops and monumental Eddie's appearance.
-The tour was a big success everywhere.
+The vast and flexible lighting rig held over 1100 lamps hung over a futuristic stage set that included flying space ships, inflatable props, laser guns, pyrotechnics, hydraulic stands and backdrops.

 On 3 November, BBC's Jim'll Fix It filmed the Hammersmith concert documenting a wish from a 14-year-old fan named Dominic Lawson who went to become a roadie for the concert.
 He ended up receiving a gold disc record for helping the band and the staff for preparing the concert on that day.